 The Royal Scotsman is a standout.
 A small venue—just 36 passengers—it’s great for those who wish for a more intimate, luxury setting with gourmet, five-star dining, wine-pairing and superior service.
 Simply put, it is one of our favorite hotel trains.
 All the train’s cars, save the 1928-era diner, are of 1960s vintage equipment, but they have been recast into an Edwardian confection of varnished woods, polished brass and fine fabrics.
 Especially fun is the open-air observation platform.
 The Royal Scotsman is one of the world's finest luxury train experiences.

-Latest News: Click here to see our hot-off-the-press video of Society President Eleanor Hardy's May, 2012 trip on the Royal Scotsman.
+Latest News: Click here to see our video of Society President Eleanor Hardy's May, 2012 trip on the Royal Scotsman.

 The five sleeping carriages provide 14 twin-bedded, 2 double-bedded and four single cabins, beautifully designed with rich inlaid wood.

 The 14 twin compartments are 85 square feet with two lower twin beds positioned in an “L” shape.
 The beds are six feet, five inches long.
 The two double compartments are the same size, but instead of twin beds feature a double bed.
 The private shower, sink and toilet, is 25 square feet, included in the measurement total of the room,